Characterization of threshold functions: state of the art, some new contributions and open problems: Terminology in the context of voting simple games

+Any set of voters is called a \emph{coalition}, and the set $N$ is called the \emph{grand coalition}.
+Members of $N$ are called \emph{players} or \textit{voters}, and the subsets of $N$ that are in $\mathcal W$ are called \emph{winning coalitions}.

+The intuition here is that a set $S$ is a winning coalition \emph{if and only if} the bill or amendment passes when the players in $S$ are precisely the ones who voted for it.
+A subset of $N$ that is not in $\mathcal W$ is called a \emph{losing coalition}.
+A \emph{minimal winning coalition} is a winning coalition all of whose proper subsets are losing.
+A \emph{maximal losing coalition} is a losing coalition all of whose proper supersets are winning.
+Because of monotonicity, any simple game is completely determined by its set of minimal winning coalitions, which is denoted by $\mathcal W^m$ or by its set of maximal losing coalitions, which is denoted here $\mathcal L^M$.
+A voter $a \in N$ is \emph{null} if $a$ does not belong to any minimal winning coalition.
+A player $a \in N$ has \emph{veto} if $a$ belongs to all winning coalitions.

+Before proceeding, we present two real-world examples of simple games (see Taylor and Pacelli~\cite{TaPa08} for a thorough presentation of these two examples).

 \begin{example} The United Nations Security Council.
-The voters in this system are the fifteen countries that make up the Security Council, five of which are called permanent members whereas the other ten are called non-permanent members.
-Passage requires a total of at least nine of the fifteen possible votes, subject to a veto due to a nay vote from any one of the five permanent members.
-This example as presented here ignores abstention.
-For a treatment of this example considering the possibility of abstention we refer the reader to~\cite{FrZw03}. \end{example}
+The voters in this system are the fifteen countries that make up the Security Council, five of which are permanent members whereas the other ten are non-permanent members.
+Passage requires a total of at least nine of the fifteen possible votes, subject to a veto due to a no vote from any one of the five permanent members.
+This model ignores abstention.
+For a treatment of this example considering the possibility of abstention we refer the reader to \cite{FrZw03}. \end{example}

-There is a fundamental difference between the permanent and the non-permanent members in the United Nations Security Council, while members within each of these groups play equivalent roles.
-As the equivalence relation $\sim$ partitions the player set $N$ in $1\le t \le|N|$ equivalence classes $N_1,\dots,N_t$.
-We speak of $t$ types of equivalent voters, e.g., we have two types of voters in Example~\ref{EUNSC}: $N_1$ is formed by the five permanent members (vetoers) and $N_2$ is formed by the ten non-permanent members.

 \begin{example} The System to amend the Canadian Constitution.
-Since 1982, an amendment to the Canadian Constitution can become law only if it is approved by at least seven of the ten Canadian provinces, subject to the proviso that the approving provinces have, among them, at least half of Canada's population.
-It was first studied in Kilgour \cite{Kil83}.
-An old census (in percentages) for the Canadian provinces was: Prince Edward Island ($1\%$), Newfoundland ($3\%$), New Brunswick ($3\%$), Nova Scotia ($4\%$), Manitoba ($5\%$), Saskatchewan ($5\%$), Alberta ($7\%$), British Columbia ($9\%$), Quebec ($29\%$) and Ontario ($34\%$).
+Since 1982, an amendment to the Canadian Constitution can become law only if it is approved by at least seven out of the ten Canadian provinces, subject to the proviso that the approving provinces have, among them, at least half of Canada's population.
+It was first studied in Kilgour~\cite{Kil83}.
+An old census (in percentages) for the Canadian provinces was: 1.
+Ontario $(34\%)$, 2.
+Quebec $(29\%)$, 3.
+British Columbia $(9\%)$, 4.
+Alberta $(7\%)$, 5.
+Saskatchewan $(5\%)$, 6.
+Manitoba $(5\%)$, 7.
+Nova Scotia $(4\%)$, 8.
+New Brunswick $(3\%)$, 9.
+Newfoundland $(3\%)$, 10.
+Prince Edward Island $(1\%)$.

+For example observe that coalitions (from now on we use abridgments to denote the provinces):